sarthaknp977/Scripting-Language/README.md

 - `if else`
 - `if`

-### 20. Copy Front 2 Characters

-- Write a PHP program to create a new string which consists of 4 copies of the first 2 characters of a given string.
+### 20. Write a PHP program to create a new string which consists of 4 copies of the first 2 characters of a given string.
 If the given string length is less than 2, return the original string.

 **Sample Input**: